<< Yesterday

 2010 Behind the solid starting pitching of Roy Halladay, Roy Oswalt, and Cole Hamels, the Phillies complete the franchise's first playoff sweep when Hamels throws a five-hit complete-game victory, beating the Reds at Great American Ball Park, 2-0.
 Philadelphia will have an opportunity to become the first team to win three consecutive National League pennants since the war-time Cardinals raised flags from 1942 to 1944.

-2011 Ranger left fielder Nelson Cruz hits the first walk-off grand slam in major league playoff history when his 11th-inning round-tripper beats Detroit, 7-3, in Game Two of the ALCS.
-The victory in Arlington gives Texas a 2-0 advantage in the seven-game series.
+2011 At the Rangers Ballpark in Arlington, Nelson Cruz, who also went deep in the seventh frame to tie the game, hits the first walk-off grand slam in playoff history when his 11th-inning round-tripper off Ryan Perry beats Detroit, 7-3.
+The victory in Game Two gives Texas a 2-0 advantage in the seven-game ALCS series.

 2019 After compiling a .497 winning percentage in his two seasons at the helm, the Phillies fire their manager Gabe Kapler.
 The dismissal marks the available eighth managerial vacancy that includes skippers needed by the Mets, Pirates, Angels, Royals, Cubs, Padres, and the Giants, who will hire the former Philadelphia pilot next month as their 37th manager to replace the retiring Bruce Bochy.